5 Advanced Open Source Investigation Techniques

 2. Collection: What information is needed and where should it be sourced from?

 When dealing with vast amounts of publicly available data, deriving insights can be challenging.
-You can quickly become lost in the volumes of data available, and irrelevant data collection is inevitable if context isn’t considered throughout the investigation.
-By accounting for the objectives, utilisation, and outcomes of an investigation before actually handling the data, investigators can ensure the relevance of their outcomes and the final intelligence product.
+You can quickly become lost in the volumes of data available and irrelevant data collection is almost inevitable.
+By truly understanding the objectives of an investigation before actually handling the data, investigators can ensure more relevant outcomes.

 Technique #5: Always investigate ethically

-Ethical OSD usage depends on an organisation’s ability, and desire, to target their data handling towards specified objectives that limit the flow of information to only valuable insights.
-What’s more, effective solutions will offer a simple means of saving sourcing information and collated data — allowing for easy referencing, cross-referencing, and verification that your investigations are being performed ethically.
+To ensure ethical OSD usage, organisations must target their data handling to only that which may yield valuable insights.
+Effective OSINT solutions will offer a simple means of saving sourcing information and collated data.
+This allows for easy referencing and verification that your investigations are ethical.

-The following factors also have an impact on the extent to which investigations can be considered ethical:
+The following factors have an impact on the extent to which investigations can be considered ethical:

 • Targeted searches: collecting only the information that is relevant to your investigation.